 Building and maintaining an effective employer brand requires striking a balance between what’s good for the organization and what’s good for the organization’s people.
 There is a sweet spot in there; it can be hard to find, but it’s there, I promise.
 Who would know better how to locate it than employer brand experts, Glassdoor?
-The good people at Glassdoor compiled a short list of the 5 traits their “Great Places to Work” winners all had in common.
-Let’s take a look at these traits, and discover how you can create a great place to work.
+The good people at Glassdoor compiled a shortlist of the 5 traits their “Great Places to Work” winners all had in common.
+Let’s take a look at these traits, and discover what qualities make a company a great place to work.

 - Referrals are the #1 source for new hire quality